 reconstruction of the captured damaged and sunken vessels salvaged from the bottom of the river;

-The vessels of the shipping company transported annually 70% of all the Danube cargoes, mainly metal, grain, oar, equipment which made the Soviet Danube shipping company a monopolist on the river.
+The vessels of the shipping company transported annually 70% of all the Danube cargoes, mainly metal, grain, ore, equipment which made the Soviet Danube Shipping Company a monopolist on the river.

-The shipping company reached maritime foreign lines in the late 50s, when the sea vessels of “Tisa” type came into service.
-In the 60s the sea dry cargo vessels of “Tartu”, “Elva”, “Fryazino”, “Shenkursk”, “Novyy Donbass”, “Inzhener Belov”, “Baltiyskiy”, “Aleksandr Dovzhenko” types (altogether about 30 vessels), and in the 70s 35 tank and dry cargo vessels of “Kishinev”, “Baltika”, “Altay”, “Sosnovets”, “Rostok”, “Yunyy partizan”, “Vasiliy Shukshin” types were built.
+The shipping company reached maritime foreign lines in the late 50s, when the sea vessels of “Tisa” type came into operation.
+In the 60s the sea dry cargo vessels of “Tartu”, “Elva”, “Fryazino”, “Shenkursk”, “Novyi Donbass”, “Inzhener Belov”, “Baltiyskiy”, “Aleksandr Dovzhenko” types (altogether about 30 vessels), and in the 70s 35 tank and dry cargo vessels of “Kishinev”, “Baltika”, “Altay”, “Sosnovets”, “Rostok”, “Yunyi partizan”, “Vasiliy Shukshin” types were built.
 The cargo-carrying capacity of the sea self-propelled fleet amounted to 300 000 ton.